Get Down to Grassroots and Work With the Community (and Elephants)

 Today is elephant day!
-At 8 am you will be picked up from your hostel and head to the Sanctuary.
-By volunteering at the Elephant Sanctuary Cambodia, you will help regenerate the jungle habitat of the endangered Asian elephant, an essential task that ensures you leave a positive mark on your time in Cambodia.
+At 8 am you will be picked up from your hotel and head to the Sanctuary.

 You’ll arrive at the Elephant Sanctuary and prepare yourself to be involved in some activities.
 You will first have lunch before starting your task to prepare food for the elephants and take them for a walk in the jungle.